subsquid/docs/docs/external-tools.md

 ## `@belopash/typeorm-store`

 [`@belopash/typeorm-store`](https://github.com/belopash/squid-typeorm-store) is a [fork](/sdk/resources/persisting-data/overview/#custom-database) of [`@subsquid/typeorm-store`](/sdk/reference/store/typeorm) that automates collecting read and write database requests into [batches](/sdk/resources/basics/batch-processing) and caches the available entity records in RAM.
+Unlike the [standard `typeorm-store`](/sdk/resources/persisting-data/typeorm), @belopash's store is intended to be used with declarative code: it makes it easy to write mapping functions (e.g. event handlers) that explicitly define

+ - what data you're going to need from the database
+ - what code has to be executed once the data is available
+ - how to save the results

+Data dependencies due to [entity relations](/sdk/reference/schema-file/entity-relations) are handled automatically, along with the caching of intermediate resultsg and in-memory batching of database requests.

 See [this repository](https://github.com/subsquid-labs/belopash-typeorm-store-example) for a minimal example.

 ## DipDup